Emmanuel Macron: Investment banker

 In September 2008, Macron left his job as an Inspector of Finances and took a position at Rothschild & Cie Banque.
-Macron was inspired to leave the government due to the election of Nicolas Sarkozy to the presidency.
+Macron left the government when Nicolas Sarkozy became president.
 He was originally offered the job by François Henrot.
-His first responsibility at Rothschild & Cie Banque was assisting with the acquisition of Cofidis by Crédit Mutuel Nord Europe.
+His first responsibility at the bank was assisting with the acquisition of Cofidis by Crédit Mutuel Nord Europe.

 Macron formed a relationship with Alain Minc, a businessman on the supervisory board of Le Monde.
 In 2010, Macron was promoted to partner with the bank after working on the recapitalization of Le Monde and the acquisition by Atos of Siemens IT Solutions and Services.
-In the same year, Macron was appointed as managing director and put in charge of Nestlé's acquisition of one of Pfizer's largest subsidiaries based around baby drinks.
-His share of the fees on this €9 billion deal made Macron a millionaire.
+In the same year, Macron was put in charge of Nestlé's acquisition of Pfizer's infant nutrition division for €9 billion, which made him a millionaire.

-In February 2012, he advised businessman Philippe Tillous-Borde, the CEO of the Avril Group.
+In February 2012, Macron advised businessman Philippe Tillous-Borde, the CEO of the Avril Group.

 Macron reported that he had earned €2 million between December 2010 and May 2012.
 Official documents show that between 2009 and 2013, Macron had earned almost €3 million.
 He left Rothschild & Cie in 2012.

-Political career
+Early political career

-In his youth, Macron worked for the Citizen and Republican Movement for two years, but he never applied to be a member.
+In his youth beginning in 1998, Macron worked for the Citizens' Movement for two years, but he never applied to be a member.
 Macron was an assistant for Mayor Georges Sarre of the 11th arrondissement of Paris during his time at Sciences Po.
-Macron had been a member of the Socialist Party since he was 24, but renewed his subscription to the party from only 2006 to 2009.
+Macron joined the Socialist Party at the age of 24, but last renewed his membership for the period 2006–2009.

 Macron met François Hollande through Jean-Pierre Jouyet in 2006 and joined his staff in 2010.
-In 2007, Macron attempted to run for a seat in the National Assembly in Picardy under the Socialist Party label in the 2007 legislative elections, however, his application was declined.
+In 2007, Macron attempted to run for a seat in the National Assembly in Picardy under the Socialist Party label in the 2007 legislative elections; however, his application was declined.
 Macron was offered the chance to be the deputy chief of staff to Prime Minister François Fillon in 2010, though he declined.